Policies and Standards

 Golden West College is designated as a Servicemen’s Opportunity College.
 This designation means the college provides servicemen and women with: open admissions; credit awarded for USAFI courses and CLEP; opportunities to request waiver of residency requirements for graduation; credit for service schools; and opportunity to complete courses through non-traditional means.

 Active Records: Most requests for changes to a student’s current class program or information can be done online by logging in to MyGWC or in the Enrollment Center.
 Included are “adds” to program, “withdrawal from class,” “fee payments”, “address changes”, and “grade option requests.”
-Grade option requests and name changes must be done in person in the Enrollment Center.
+Grade option requests can be done online prior to the start date of the class.
+Once the class begins, grade option requests must be done in person prior to the filing deadline.
+Name changes must be done in person in the Enrollment Center.
 If changing a name, official documentation must be presented at the time of the request.

 Transcripts: Transcripts of academic work taken at Golden West College are available upon official request.
 Students make their requests online through Credentials, Inc. on the GWC website, www.goldenwestcollege.edu.
 Two transcripts and/or enrollment verifications will be provided free of charge.
 For each additional transcript, there will be a charge of $5.
 Students may request “rush” (next day) services for an additional $5 per transcript or verification.
 Fees are subject to change.
-In accordance with Education Code provision 72237, transcripts will be withheld from students and former students who have outstanding financial or materials obligations to the college and/or district or who have unresolved matters related to student discipline.
+In accordance with Education Code provision 76225 and Coast District Board Policy, BP 5035, transcripts will be withheld from students and former students who have outstanding financial or materials obligations to the College and/or District or who have unresolved matters related to student discipline.

 Cumulative Folders: The Enrollment Center maintains an electronic cumulative file on each student who has records sent to the College.
 The file, containing copies of high school and college transcripts, and other relevant academic information, such as records of military service and other awarded credit, is available to the student.
 These files are the property of the college.

-Verifications: The Enrollment Center will provide information regarding a student’s records upon written student request.
-There is a $3 charge.
+Verifications: The Enrollment Center will provide information regarding a student’s record upon written request by the student.
+There is a $5 charge.
 Two verifications and/or transcripts will be provided free of charge.
 This fee is subject to change.
 Golden West College also utilizes the National Student Clearinghouse for reporting of enrollment status.
 Enrollment status is reported automatically several times during the semester or session.

 Note: Current students (those with an active MyGWC account) can obtain an “Enrollment Verification Certification” by logging into their MyGWC and clicking on “Verify Enrollment.”
 There is no charge for this service.

 Student Picture Identification: Students may be required to furnish picture identification in order to participate in certain classes and activities.
 All students are expected to have a Golden West College Photo I.D.
 Card.
-Photo I.D cards are issued in the Enrollment Center during the students first semester and validated each semester thereafter after verification of enrollment and payment.
+Free Photo I.D. cards are issued in the Enrollment Center during the student’s first semester and validated each semester thereafter after verification of enrollment and payment.
 Students are only allowed one replacement during their studies at Golden West College.

 Associate Degree Petition

 Golden West College awards the Associate Degree to students who have met all the requirements for graduation.
-GWC offers the Associate in Arts, the Associate in Arts Transfer and the Associate in Science Transfer Degrees.
-Check with your counselor to determine which degree you should complete and to obtain a grad check to attach to your graduation petition.
+GWC offers the Associate in Arts, as well as associate degrees for transfer to the CSU.
+These may include Associate in Arts (AA-T) or Associate in Science (AS-T) degrees.
+These degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.
+California Community College students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
+Check with your counselor to determine which degree you should complete.
 The Associate Degree is not automatically awarded.
 A petition must be filed in the Enrollment Center at the beginning of the semester in which the student completes the final requirements.
+Please note, the guaranteed filing deadline for AA-T and AS-T’s for the fall and spring semester is typically the 15th day of the month in which the filing period opens.
+Check with the Transfer Center or the Graduation Technician for specific deadlines.

 Petitioning periods for the Associate Degree are: